Redefining what's possible.

 Megan Moore’s interdisciplinary research agenda is broadly focused on social work intervention development, implementation and testing in the emergency department.
 Her work aims to improve patient health and mental health outcomes and promote efficient use of health services.
 She investigates methods to enhance the role and skills of social workers embedded in medical treatment teams in order to achieve these aims.
 She centers her research in the emergency department because of its function as a critical intervention point and safety net for medically underserved and vulnerable populations.

 Dr. Moore specializes in psychosocial assessment and intervention for persons with mild traumatic brain injury, an important and underdeveloped area of health services.
 She is interested in emergency department interventions, early post-acute assessment techniques and targeted treatment for those experiencing significant psychiatric and functional symptoms.
+Her research has been featured in a number of publications including the UW Institute for Translational Health Sciences News.

 While focused on social work delivered interventions, her research is multidisciplinary in nature.
 She collaborates with medical professionals and researchers from diverse disciplines including emergency medicine, neurosurgery, nursing, psychiatry and social work.
 Her research is conducted at the hospital because of her commitment to develop clinical interventions that translate in the practice setting.